 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-Thank you, to the minister.
-I will be expecting that on your amendments. (interpretation ends) As the minister will recall, I have spoken on number of occasions about the importance of improving search and rescue infrastructure in the north, including permanent stations of search and rescue aircraft in our region.
+Thank you, minister.
+I will be expecting that information on your amendments.

+(interpretation ends) As the minister will recall, I have spoken on a number of occasions about the importance of improving search and rescue infrastructure in the north, including the permanent stations of search and rescue aircraft in our region.

-During last Wednesday's sitting of Legislative Assembly, the Premier made a statement in which indicate that the topic of Arctic security and sovereignty has been discussed at the recent meeting of the Council of Federation.
+During last Wednesday's sitting of the Legislative Assembly, the Premier made a statement in which he indicated that the topic of arctic security and sovereignty had been discussed at the recent meeting of the Council of the Federation.

-Can the minister indicate what progress has been made in discussion with federal authorities concerning the year-round station of search and rescue aircraft in Nunavut? (interpretation) Thank you, Mr. Speaker.
+Can the minister indicate what progress has been made in discussions with federal authorities concerning the year-round stationing of search and rescue aircraft in Nunavut? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 My department is working alongside many different stakeholders on emergency management.
-We do try to look at ways where, within Nunavut, and part of the policy review of our government is looking at the feasibility around air support on search and rescue having a station located within Nunavut; that's part of the work that we're looking at that would be most strategically situated.
+We do try to look at ways where, within Nunavut, and part of the policy review of our government is looking at the feasibility around air support on search and rescue having a station located within Nunavut.
+That's part of the work that we're looking at what would be the most strategically situated.
 Those types of questions are being discussed at different tables.

-Mr. Speaker, arctic security has been quite a big topic of interest globally, and my department continues to work with all levels of government regarding this.
+Mr. Speaker, arctic security has been quite a big topic of interest globally and my department continues to work with all levels of government regarding this.
 Actually, I wanted to make the point to state that I think we have some competing interests now that one of our colleagues from Amittuq used to question me on this very topic.
 He is now unable to do so at this point, but we are looking at this and how we can move forward in light of arctic security, search and rescue, and all those emergency measures in and around the territory.
-This is an ongoing topic.
-Thank you, Mr. Speaker.
+This is an ongoing topic, Mr. Speaker.
+Thank you.

-Speaker: Your final supplementary, Mr. Malliki.
+Speaker: Your second and final supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-That's great to hear that work is being done by our government on this very important matter.
-When we need to do a search, it's very difficult for everybody in Nunavut, especially in the winter.
+It's great to hear that work is being done by our government on this very important matter.
+When we need to do a search, it's very difficult for everyone in Nunavut, especially in the winter.

-(interpretation ends) When I last raised this issue during the spring sitting of the Legislative Assembly, I also noted that discussions have been underway with the Nunavut Association of Municipalities concerning the creation of a new search and rescue association in Nunavut.
+(interpretation ends) Mr. Speaker, when I last raised this issue during the spring sitting of the Legislative Assembly, I also noted that discussions have been underway with the Nunavut Association of Municipalities concerning the creation of a new search and rescue association in Nunavut.
 Can the minister provide an update to today on the status of this work? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-My department continues to work with Nunavut municipalities on not just this topic, but others.
-I am looking forward to joining mayors across Nunavut at their annual general meeting coming up, and I expect that this will be one of the topics of interest.
-I'm looking forward to discussing this, as well as other things.
+My department continues to work with Nunavut municipalities on not just this topic but others.
+Mr. Speaker, I am looking forward to joining mayors across Nunavut at their annual general meeting coming up and I expect that this will be one of the topics of interest.
+I'm looking forward to discussing this as well as other things.

-Mr. Speaker, I wanted to also point out that just this past summer, there was a very large Arctic security working group that was posted here in Iqaluit.
-It had policymakers from different levels of government, and even representatives from the United States and other areas that had a very fulsome discussion around advocating for more supports and funding towards this search and rescue and Arctic security.

-Again, it creates a lot of exposure for Nunavut, but also the Arctic as a whole.
+Mr. Speaker, I wanted to also point out that just this past summer, there was a very large arctic security working group that was posted here in Iqaluit.
+It had policymakers from different levels of government and even representatives from the United States and other areas that had a very fulsome discussion around advocating for more supports and funding towards search and rescue and arctic security.
+Again, I think it creates a lot of exposure for Nunavut but also the Arctic as a whole.
 Thank you, Mr. Speaker.